-3.42 The ERG stated that the formulae within the economic model were generally sound and that the economic model was a good predictor of the PARADIGM-HF trial outcomes.
+- 3.42 The ERG stated that the formulae within the economic model were generally sound and that the economic model was a good predictor of the PARADIGM-HF trial outcomes.
 It also commented that the company had conducted scenario and subgroup analyses that were not requested in the NICE final scope but which added value to the submission.
-The ERG stated that the company did not provide a clear justification for choosing a patient-level approach when modelling clinical effectiveness.
+The ERG considered the use of a patient-level approach adopted by the company.
+The ERG stated that a patientlevel approach was not completely justifiable in this case, and believed that the company should have provided more details and a clear justification as to why this approach taken. - 3.43 Since the model population was based on the population of the PARADIGM-HF trial, the ERG reviewed how well the population reflected UK clinical practice (the ERG also reviewed this in its critique of the clinical effectiveness evidence for sacubitril valsartan; see sections 3.34, 3.35 and 3.37):